highcharts/highcharts/docs/advanced-chart-features/highcharts-typescript-declarations.md

 ### Steps

-* User proper typing in your extensions
+* Use proper typing in your extensions
 * Declare additional interfaces of your extensions in the Highcharts namespace
 * Make use of existing
   [Highcharts types](https://api.highcharts.com/class-reference/Highcharts) and